GodwinGNS/ansible-config-mgt/README.md

 # ansible-config-mgt

-this configuration shows how git hub hooks connect with jenkins
+this configuration shows how git hub hooks connect with Jenkins

-this additional will make my work more neat and update my work!
+this additional will make my work more neat and update my work!!

 Enable ESM Apps to receive additional future securnot enabled.ity updates!!!